Air Compressor monitoring system

 3. Motor Control (Driver Control)

 Electric motors are usually used to drive compressors.
 They are efficient, clean, and produce high torque.
-Motor controls are, however, required for electric motors.
+Motor controls are, however, required for electric motors to monitor the motor current.
 With motor controls, the motor is protected, and its operational variables are controlled.
 Pilot devices typically control motors.
 They are made up of switches and indicators.
 This allows the operator to operate the motor.

-Devices such as these are typically used as part of a control system, automated process, or a control panel to provide information on the condition and control monitoring of different types of processes, machinery, and equipment.
+Devices such as these are typically used as part of a control system, automated process, or a control panel to provide automated alerts and information on the condition and control monitoring of different types of processes, machinery, and equipment.

 Monitoring and adjusting the power output of the motor is done with intelligent devices.
 Motor variables such as torque and speed are automatically adjusted to match the load.
 As a result, there is low power consumption, low noise, low vibration, and little radiant heat.
 PLCs are used for automating these processes.